b3nten/aLog/README.md

 // Log level info
 log.whisper("SOMETIMES VISIBLE") // 2 [SERVER] SOMETIMES VISIBLE
 ```
-## Extending byteLogger
+## Extending aLog

-Create a writer class that inherits Writer and extend the bLog class with it.
+Create a writer class that inherits Writer and extend the aLog class with it.
 The custom writer has a single method, `write()` that takes in metadata about the log event and can console.log, write to the filesystem, or whatever you want.

 You can extend or override log methods, add your own levels etc.